Tilde Fröling

-Tilde Maria Henny Märta Fröling (born 15 May 1980), the daughter of the Swedish actors Ewa Fröling and Örjan Ramberg, is a Swedish actress, TV presenter and model.
+Tilde Maria Henny Märta Fröling (born 15 May 1980) is a Swedish actress and television presenter.
+She is the daughter of actors Ewa Fröling and Örjan Ramberg.

-She was the winning participant in the 2005 TV3 celebrity version of Expedition Robinson.
-Currently Fröling can be seen on Swedish television channels TV6 and TV3, on the TV shows Rocky & Drago with Peter Siepen, and Lustgården respectively.
+Fröling was the winning participant in the 2005 TV3 celebrity version of Expedition Robinson.
+Currently, she can be seen on Swedish television channels TV6 and TV3, on the TV shows Rocky & Drago with Peter Siepen, and Lustgården respectively.
 She has figured in a television advertisement with Pontus Gårdinger for the Swedish lager Norrlands Guld, manufactured by Spendrups.

 Fröling was a contestant on the television show Let's Dance 2008.